AaronGotlieb/Checkers/README.md

 	1) input (x,y) coordinates of the piece you want to move (not the location you want to move to!)

-	2) type the direction you want to move the pice
+	2) type the direction you want to move the piece
 		 4 allowed inputs [topLeft, topRight, botLeft, botRight]

 	bonus example:
-		 if you want to move the red peice at point (0,2) to point (1,3) the input would be '0' (enter/return) '2' (enter/return)  'botRight' (enter/return)
+		 if you want to move the red piece at point (0,2) to point (1,3) the input would be '0' (enter/return) '2' (enter/return)  'botRight' (enter/return)